mstorresh/HEPData_YAML/README.md

 Finally, you have the .yaml files, the plots, and the submission.yaml file, now it is simply compress and upload to the HEPData repository (which you must have permission to upload).

+You can find a complete example in the folder "example".

 # Credits